 Cheese-making in Britain had exist for thousands of years.
 But the cheeses we know and have come to love as classically British cheese like Wensleydale, Cheddar, and Lancashire have only existed and developed in the last couple of hundred years into the style and taste we now know today.
 In fact, white Wensleydale cheese was invented in the early 1930s.

 There are about seven hundred different kinds of cheeses that are made in the United Kingdom.
 Their recipes differ from ancient and traditional to brand new and unconventional.
-That’s why talking about British cheeses can take a lot of time.
-That is why in this article, we will just start by knowing the history of British cheese, what started the British-cheese making tradition, and how much it changed through the years.
+That’s why talking about British cheeses can take a lot of time. so you can buy essay now, if your teacher asked you to write a paper on this topic That is why in this article, we will just start by knowing the history of British cheese, what started the British-cheese making tradition, and how much it changed through the years.

 Cheese-making in Britain began approximately 2,000 years ago during the pre-Roman times.
 The earliest kinds of cheese that were made in Great Britain have evolved into what we now know as the Cheshire and Lancashire cheeses.
 Back then, cheese-making was a prosperous industry until Henry the VII announced his famous proclamation during the late 1530s.
 He ordered to close all of the monasteries so that he could take control of the English Church and also achieve his goal of marrying Ann Boleyn without the consent of the Pope in Rome.